 - Third degree or Aggravated or Armed Robbery – Class D felony carrying a maximum prison term of seven years.
 If the perpetrator has committed this crime for the first time, the judge may order a probation term.

-- Second degree felony carrying a penalty of a $10,000 fine and a prison term for 15 years.
+- Second degree felony carries a penalty of a $10,000 fine and a prison term of 15 years.

-- First degree felony is the most serious crime and punishable with a $10,000 fine along with life imprisonment.
-Depending on the individual case, the judge may choose to award a 30 years’ prison term.
+- First degree felony is the most serious crime and is punishable with a $10,000 fine along with life imprisonment.
+Depending on the individual case, the judge may choose to award a 30 years prison term.